osqledaren/bs4-starter-kit/README.md

 - Gulp
 - Bower

-Check out this [guide](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x ) for installing node and npm.
+Check out this [guide](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x ) for installing node and npm (macOS).
+[Here](http://blog.teamtreehouse.com/install-node-js-npm-windows) is a guide for windows users.

 To install gulp and bower (npm needs to be installed first) run `npm install gulp-cli bower -g`